strimzi/proposals/066-topic-replication-factor-change.md

 ### Error handling

-In case of error, the replicas change will remain pending or ongoing (no status update), and will be indefinitely retried by the periodic reconciliation.
+In case of error, the error message will be added to the KafkaTopic status and printed in logs, but the replicas change will remain pending or ongoing, and will be indefinitely retried by the periodic reconciliation.
-All errors will be written in the Topic Operator logs and in the KafkaTopic status.

 In Cruise Control, there is no way to differentiate between temporary errors (resolve by themself) from permanent errors (require some action).
 For example, the `NotEnoughValidWindowsException` can be raised when Cruise Control has just started and the cluster model is still building, but also when there is a configuration error which prevents broker metrics collection.